UI-Research/greaterdc-data-explorer/README.md

   * Folders and files MUST follow this structure:
      * `<topic>/<topic>_<geography>.csv`
      * `<topic>/<topic>_<geography>.metadata`
+  * A CSV file with notes & sources must be placed at the root of the `/data` folder, and be named `help-text.csv`

 Example `/data` folder structure:

 ```
 data
+├── help-text.csv
 ├── crime
 │   ├── crime_anc12.csv
 │   ├── crime_anc12_metadata.csv